ElektraInitiative/libelektra/doc/contrib/documentation.md

   - styled fenced blocks
   - `- [ ]` option lists
   - `- <word>:<line break>` description lists
+- The documentation should be as near the code as possible.

 > Takeaway:
 > Include full API and Markdown documentation of the current situation directly in your PRs.